 To defend himself, M. Lisinski claimed he only borrowed the money.

 The “Have No Fear” NGO, which announced that their president resigned from his post, launched an internal investigation into the allegations against Marek Lisinski, a vocal advocate who headed a delegation to the Vatican in February to present a report on child sexual abuse in Poland to Pope Francis.

 Shock documentary director claims Lisinski also asked for money

 To add fuel to the fire, Tomasz Sekiekski, the co-author of a recently-released shock documentary on Polish priests’ sexual abuse, also claimed M. Lisinski asked him for 50.000 zlotys (around 12.000 euros) to take part to the film – a request that was turned down by the director.

 The documentary “Tell No One” has sparked a nation-wide outcry regarding the Polish clergy’s pedophilia problem and has been viewed nearly 22 million times since its release on May 11.
 It also comes several months after a feature movie, Kler, lifted the veil on the rampant corruption and sexual abuse scandals of the clergy in one of Europe’s most devout nations.

-Poland struggles to cope with clergy’s pedophilia scandals
+Poland struggles to cope with pedophilia and sexual abuse scandals in Church